pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

     ![alttext](./images/userguide/6.png "")

+##Edit an Event
-11. To edit an event, try:
+To edit an event, try:

 	* `edit-event 2 loc-NUS`